What We Do

 Stories

-• 2013: Tennessee Women of Vision and Courage, an anthology co-edited by Charlotte Crawford and Ruth Johnson Smiley.
+2013: Tennessee Women of Vision and Courage, an anthology compiled and co-edited by Charlotte Crawford and Ruth Johnson Smiley.

-• 2020: Seven chapbooks of political doggerel, which served as an outlet for political junkies.
+2020: Seven chapbooks of political doggerel, which served as a pandemic outlet for political junkies.